+A. Emergency Callback
-- A. Emergency Callback - 1.
-A minimum of two (2) hours will be paid for each emergency callback for those members who log into the station book within a two-hour period immediately following the callback.

-- 2. On partial callback an Officer, Engineer (certified or relief driver), and Fire Fighter, or combination consisting of a three (3) person engine and/or truck company will be called to staff remaining engine and/or truck as required. - 3.
+- 1. A minimum of two (2) hours will be paid for each emergency callback for those members who arrive at the requested location within a two (2)-hour period immediately following the callback. - 2.
+On partial callback an Officer, Engineer (certified or relief driver), and Fire Fighter, or combination consisting of a three (3) person engine and/or truck company will be called to staff remaining engine and/or truck as required. - 3.
 Members at an emergency even though callback has not been made, will be considered to be on duty.
-Example: A member off-duty handles a car fire or a residential rescue by virtue of being coincidentally first on the scene.

-B. Routine Overtime Callback for 24-hour Shift Employees
+Example: A member off-duty handles a car fire or a residential rescue by virtue of being coincidentally first on the scene. - B. Routine Overtime Callback for twenty-four (24)-hour Shift Employees

-Routine overtime callback will be in accordance with established policy and procedures agreed upon by the Fire Chief or his/her designate and the executive board of Local #900.
+Routine overtime callback will be in accordance with established policy and procedures agreed upon by the Fire Chief or their designee and the executive board of Local #900.
 Changes shall only be made with the consent of the executive board of Local #900 and the Fire Chief or their designees.

-1. The "Routine Overtime Callback" list will be sorted by shift, with the person with the least amount of overtime hours worked as the first person contacted.
+1. The "Routine Overtime Callback" list will be sorted by the person with the least amount of overtime hours worked as the first person contacted.